znhskzj/grid-trading-plan-calculator/README.md

 The Grid Trading Tool is a powerful application with a user-friendly graphical interface for creating, visualizing, and managing grid trading strategies.
 It enables users to input parameters such as total funds, initial price, stop-loss price, number of grids, and allocation method to generate a customized grid trading plan.

+## Disclaimer

+IMPORTANT: This software is provided for educational and informational purposes only.
+It is not intended to be used as financial advice or as a recommendation to make any specific investment decisions.

+The use of this tool involves significant financial risk.
+Grid trading and other investment strategies can result in substantial losses, especially in volatile market conditions.
+The author of this software is not responsible for any financial losses or damages incurred as a result of using this tool.

+By using this software, you acknowledge that:

+1. You are solely responsible for any investment decisions you make.
+2. You understand the risks involved in trading and investing.
+3. You will not hold the author liable for any losses or damages resulting from the use of this software.
+4. You are encouraged to seek advice from licensed financial professionals before making any investment decisions.

+The author makes no guarantees about the accuracy, reliability, or completeness of the information provided by this tool.
+Market conditions can change rapidly, and past performance does not guarantee future results.

+USE THIS SOFTWARE AT YOUR OWN RISK.

 ## Features

 - Multiple allocation methods: Equal amount, Proportional, and Linear weighted